CP Jois, FRAeS

 He taught for a decade at the College of Computing and Digital Media at DePaul University in Chicago.
 He currently teaches aeronautics at Embry-Riddle Aeronautical University‘s College of Aviation.
 More recently, he has begun teaching aerospace topics at the Department of Mechanical and Aerospace Engineering at the University of South Florida in its newly launched Aerospace Engineering program.
 He also heads up USF’s Aerospace Lab.

 He frequently authors work, and his recent publications can be found here.
+Other media such podcasts, videos, presentations and fireside chats can be found in the media section.

 Astronomy and Astrology Work